"The measure of intelligence is the ability to change."

 Adapting

-The Orphan is chameleon-like.
-He loses himself in every new environment.
-The Homebody cannot adapt.
-He tries to force every situation to match his preferences.
+The Orphan is chameleon-like, losing himself in every new environment.
+The Homebody cannot adapt, trying to force every situation to match his preferences.
 The Mature Warrior adapts while keeping his center.

 Adaptation requires several capacities:

-Observation: The Warrior pays attention to how things work in new places.
-He notices patterns and customs.
+Observation: The Warrior notices how things work in new places.
+He reads patterns and customs.

 Flexibility: The Warrior changes his behavior to fit new circumstances.
 He's not attached to one way of doing things.

-Learning: The Warrior learns new skills, customs, and languages needed to function in new environments.
+Learning: The Warrior acquires new skills, customs, and languages needed to function in new environments.

 Respect: The Warrior respects different cultures and ways of being.
 He doesn't assume his way is the only way.